Procellariiformes: Taxonomy

-The order was named Procellariiformes by German anatomist Max Fürbringer in 1888.
+The order Procellariiformes was named by German anatomist Max Fürbringer in 1888.
 The word comes from the Latin word procella, which means a violent wind or a storm, and -iformes for order.

-Until the beginning of the 20th century, the family Hydrobatidae was named Procellariidae, and the family now called Procellariidae was rendered "Puffinidae."
+Until the beginning of the 20th century, the family Hydrobatidae was named Procellariidae, and the family now called Procellariidae was rendered "Puffinidae".
 The order itself was called Tubinares.
 A major early work on this group is Frederick DuCane Godman's Monograph of the Petrels, five fascicles, 1907–1910, with figures by John Gerrard Keulemans.

+Phylogenetic studies based on genetics have repeatedly proven this order to be a natural grouping, being monophyletic.
 In the Sibley-Ahlquist taxonomy, the tubenoses were included in a greatly enlarged order "Ciconiiformes".
 This taxonomic treatment was almost certainly erroneous, but its assumption of a close evolutionary relationship with other "higher waterbirds" – such as loons (Gaviiformes) and penguins (Sphenisciformes) – appears to be correct.
 The procellariiforms are most closely related to penguins, having diverged from them about 60 million years ago.

 The diving petrels in the genus Pelecanoides were formerly placed in their own family Pelecanoididae.
 When genetic studies found that they were embedded within the family Procellariidae, the two families were merged.

 All the storm petrels were once placed in the family Hydrobatidae but genetic data indicated that Hydrobatidae consisted of two deeply divergent clades that were not sister taxa.
 In 2018 the austral storm petrels were moved to the new family Oceanitidae.
 The northern storm petrels in the family Hydrobatidae are more closely related to the family Procellariidae than they are to the austral storm petrels in the family Oceanitidae.

 Earlier molecular phylogenetic studies found the family Oceantidae containing the austral storm petrels as the most basal with differing branching topologies for other three families.
 More recent large-scale studies have found a consistent pattern with the albatross family Diomedeidae as the most basal and Hydrobatidae sister to Procellariidae.

 There are 147 living species of procellariiform worldwide, and the order is divided into four extant families, with a fifth prehistorically extinct: